Panasonic G80 vs Nikon D7100

 So what is the bottom line?
 Which of the two cameras – the Panasonic G80 or the Nikon D7100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-G80:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More framing info: Has an electronic viewfinder that displays shooting data.